-This course provides further refinement of acute patient care and underlying pathophysiology.
-Topics include a continuation in the study of mechanical ventilation, underlying pathophysiology, and introduction of critical care monitoring.
-Upon completion, students should be able to demonstrate competence in concepts and procedures through written and laboratory evaluations.
+Local Corerequisites: RCP-115, RCP-122, and RCP-142 This course provides further refinement of acute patient care and underlying pathophysiology.
+Topics include a continuation in the study of mechanical ventilation, underlying pathophysiology, and introduction of critical (Continued on next page.)